-A Starry Night Landscape in a Decayed Boat
+A Starry Night Landscape in an Eroded Boat Hull

 Coastal Dawn Landscape in a Rusted Boat Hull